The AI Authority Illusion: When Statistical Averages Mimic Expertise

 When we give the AI the “Topical Structural Excuse” it needs to stop playing it safe.
 Our domains become the “Tie-Breaker” that allows the AI to choose expertise over an average consensus.

-Winning the Answer Layer
+Winning the AI Answer Layer Through Explicit Clarity

 Don’t work to be the alternative to the average answer.
 Give your site the architecture that makes the average answer obsolete.